Efficient Methods for Non-stationary Online Learning: Interval Dynamic Regret Minimization

 \subsection{Efficient Algorithms for Interval Dynamic Regret}

+In this part, we present efficient algorithms for optimizing interval dynamic regret.
+We begin by discussing the worst-case interval dynamic regret, which is relatively straightforward to achieve.
+Next, we focus on the more challenging small-loss regret bound.

-Although AOA itself does not satisfy the condition of one gradient query and one function evaluation per round, it can be verified that simply using a linearized loss for AOA can achieve the same bound and also satisfy the reduction requirement.
-Thus, deploying the reduction mechanism yields an efficient algorithm that enjoys the same worst-case bound and improves the projection complexity from $\O( \log^2 T)$ to $1$.\footnote{\citet{ICML'20:Ashok} employs a fundamentally different framework from the two-layer structure, attaining an interval dynamic regret that scales with gradient norms.
-Indeed, our method can achieve exactly the \emph{same} gradient-norm bound (without smoothness).
-Further details can be found in Remark~\ref{remark:interval-gradient-norm}.}
+\paragraph{Worst-case interval dynamic regret.} Although AOA itself does not satisfy the condition of one gradient query and one function evaluation per round, it can be verified that simply using a linearized loss for AOA achieves the same bound while meeting the reduction requirement.
+Consequently, applying our reduction mechanism yields an efficient algorithm for optimizing the interval dynamic regret.
+This algorithm retains the same worst-case bound as AOA but significantly reduces the projection complexity from $\O( \log^2 T)$ to $1$.

+\paragraph{Small-loss interval dynamic regret.} Regarding the small-loss type bound, the only relevant result in the literature is the gradient-norm bound presented by~\citet{ICML'20:Ashok}, which can be further converted into a small-loss bound of order $\Ot(\sqrt{(F_I^{\u} + P_I)(1 + P_I)})$ when the online functions are non-negative and smooth, where $F_I^{\u} = \sum_{t \in I} f_t(\u_t)$ and $P_I = \sum_{t \in I} \norm{\u_t - \u_{t-1}}_2$.
+However, it is only a \emph{partially} problem-dependent bound, as the $\Ot(\cdot)$ notation still hides polynomial dependence on $\log T$ factors.